dipi-unimore/mininet-gym/readme.md

 Follow these steps to get your development environment set up.

 1.  **Install Mininet, hping3, and System Dependencies** The project requires the **`hping3`** tool for network attack simulation.
 Make sure it is installed along with Mininet.

     ```bash
     sudo apt update && sudo apt upgrade -y
     sudo apt-get install mininet python3-venv git -y
     # Installazione di hping3
     sudo apt-get install -y hping3
     ```

     **Verifica e Pulizia:**
     Verification and Cleanup: Run a simple Mininet test and clean the environment to ensure that `hping3` is recognized by the virtual hosts.
-    ```bash

     sudo mn --test pingall
     sudo mn -c
-    ```

     You can verify the `hping3` installation with: `hping3 --help` or `which hping3`.

 2.  **Clone the Repository**